How to Use a Pacifier

 May increase incidence of ear infection (otitis media)

 If a homemade pacifier is used, the risk increases for choking, ingesting materials, and contamination with bacteria, fungi, or toxic substances

 Store display racks carry a bewildering selection of pacifiers.
-It may help to know that manufacturers say there are basically two types: orthodontic and nonorthodontic.
-An orthodontic design is meant to simulate a mother's nipple and to accommodate the baby's "tongue thrust"?the motion that strips milk from the mother's breast.
+It may help to know that manufacturers say there are basically 2 types: orthodontic and nonorthodontic.
+An orthodontic design is meant to simulate a mother's nipple and to accommodate the baby's "tongue thrust" ? the motion that strips milk from the mother's breast.
 The nipple tip is typically flatter and square-shaped.
 Nonorthodontic pacifiers are the older style, with the uniform bulb tip.

 The vast majority of pacifiers are made either with latex, silicon rubber, or soft plastic.
 Silicon is probably preferable to other materials because its smoother surface harbors fewer microorganisms.

 Which should you buy?